varma1316/Devops_SRE_solution/readme.md

    - Create an **optimal** `Dockerfile` for the provided Python application.
    - Keep the image size as small as possible while ensuring the application runs correctly.
    - Follow container security best practices (e.g., use a minimal base image, run as a non-root user).
-2. **Secure CI/CD Pipeline (GitHub Actions or similar):**
+2. **Multi-Branch Secure CI/CD Architecture (GitHub Actions or similar):**
-   - Create a pipeline that builds the Docker image.
+   - **Branch Protection:** Enforce a policy where direct commits to the `main` branch are restricted.
+All changes must go through a Pull Request.
-   - Design the pipeline so that it concurrently builds and tests the image against multiple different versions of the base runtime environment dynamically, without manually duplicating the pipeline jobs.
+   - **Working Branch Pipeline:** Create a pipeline triggered by commits on your working branch (e.g., `master`).
-   - Integrate security scanning tools into the pipeline:
+     - It should concurrently build and test the image against multiple different Python versions using a dynamic matrix.
-     - **Secret Scanning** (e.g., Gitleaks) *(Optional)*
+     - Integrate code quality and security scanning tools: **Code Linting** (e.g., Flake8), **Secret Scanning** (Optional), **SAST** (Static Application Security Testing), and **Container Image Vulnerability Scanning**.
-     - **SAST** (Static Application Security Testing)
+     - If all tests and scans pass successfully, the pipeline should automatically create a Pull Request to the `main` branch.
-     - **Container Image Vulnerability Scanning** (e.g., Trivy or Grype)
+   - **Release Pipeline (`main` branch):** Create a second pipeline that only triggers when a PR is merged into `main`.
-   - If the image passes all security checks, push it to a container registry (e.g., Docker Hub, GHCR).
+     - This pipeline should build the final images, push them to a container registry (e.g., Docker Hub, GHCR), and automatically update the image tags in the Kubernetes deployment manifests in your repository.

 ---